mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 ## Action Filters

 *Action Filters* implement either the `IActionFilter` or `IAsyncActionFilter` interface and their execution surrounds the execution of action methods.

-Action filters are useful for logic that needs to see the results of model binding or modify the controller or inputs to an action method.
-Additionally, action filters can view and directly modify the result of an action method.
+Properties that the `ActionExecutingContext` provides include the following:

-The `OnActionExecuting` method runs before the action method, so it can manipulate the inputs to the action by changing `ActionExecutingContext.ActionArguments` or manipulate the controller through `ActionExecutingContext.Controller`.
-An `OnActionExecuting` method can short-circuit execution of the action method and subsequent action filters by setting `ActionExecutingContext.Result`.
-Throwing an exception in an `OnActionExecuting` method will also prevent execution of the action method and subsequent filters, but will be treated as a failure instead of successful result.
+* `ActionArguments` - use to manipulate the inputs to the action.
+* `Controller` - use to manipulate the controller.
+* `Result` - setting this will short-circuit execution of the action method and subsequent action filters.
+(Throwing an exception also prevents execution of the action method and subsequent filters, but is treated as a failure instead of successful result.)

+Properties that the `ActionExecutedContext` provides include the following:

-The `OnActionExecuted` method runs after the action method and can manipulate the results of the action through the `ActionExecutedContext.Result` property. `ActionExecutedContext.Canceled` will be set to true if the action execution was short-circuited by another filter. `ActionExecutedContext.Exception` will be set to a non-null value if the action or a subsequent action filter threw an exception.
-Setting `ActionExecutedContext.Exception` to null effectively 'handles' an exception, and `ActionExectedContext.Result` will then be executed as if it were returned from the action method normally.
+* `Result` - use to manipulate the result of the action method.
+* `Canceled`  - will be true if the action execution was short-circuited by another filter.
+* `Exception` - will be non-null if the action or a subsequent action filter threw an exception.
+Setting this property to null effectively 'handles' an exception, and `Result` will be executed as if it were returned from the action method normally.

 For an `IAsyncActionFilter` a call to `await next()` on the `ActionExecutionDelegate` executes any subsequent action filters and the action method, returning an `ActionExecutedContext`.
 To short-circuit inside of an `OnActionExecutionAsync`, assign `ActionExecutingContext.Result` to some result instance and do not call the `ActionExectionDelegate`.